ChromiaProject/vector-db-extension/README.md

           - "net.postchain.gtx.extensions.vectordb.VectorDbGTXModule"
       vector_db_extension:
         dimensions: 300 # Set number of dimensions to use
+        max_vectors: 10 # Optional: Limits the search results.
+Default if not set is 10.
 ```

 And make sure you deploy your chain to a container with the extension supported.